moutella/joycon2mouse/README.md

 ### 🔹 SOLO Mode:

-- IMPORTANT: It'll assume you're using it sideways.
-Use it in that orientation (or edit the code to not, if you want.)
+- DISCLAIMER: It'll assume you're using it sideways.
+Using it upright will have issues (buttons have been swapped around code-wise)
 - Open the script.
 - Put the Joy-Con in sync mode (small colored button on the edge).
 - When prompted, enter whether it’s a left or right Joy-Con.